 - (252) 473-6004

 It doesn’t get any fresher than this!
 At Fisherman’s Wharf you can dine on fresh seafood right on the harbor of an authentic fishing village.
 The Daniels family (one of the longest-standing Outer Banks families) opened this restaurant in 1974 and pride themselves on serving the freshest seafood on the Outer Banks.
 Fisherman’s Wharf is over a fish house, with boats unloading fresh catches right downstairs.
 Every seat has a panoramic view of Wanchese Harbor, so you’ll see all the activity of a working waterfront while you enjoy your meal.
 Everything, including dessert, is homemade.
 Fisherman’s Wharf serves lunch and dinner every day but Sunday, and they offer a children’s menu.
-A touch tank with local sea life is located beside the restaurant.
 To get there, head down N.C.
 Highway 345 into Wanchese.
 Stay on 345 (don’t veer off anywhere) almost until the road ends.
 You’ll see a boat on pilings in the parking lot that reads “Fisherman’s Wharf.”
 You can also get there by boat, and there are docks where you can tie up while you dine.
 Take-out ordering is available.